brendenwest/ad450/README.md

 This course will make use of the following textbooks as well as relevant online resources:
 - Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython, 2nd edition.
 Wes McKinney
 - Hands-On Data Analysis with Pandas, Stefanie Molin
-- Introduction to Machine Learning with Python, Andreas C. Müller & Sarah Guido
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+Aurélien Géron

 These books should be accessible free of charge through OReilly Books online, but can also be purchased as hard copy if desired.